Luv-valecha/Finance_Tracker/Readme.md

 # Finance Tracker

 A full-stack personal finance management application combining a C++ backend with a Node.js/Express web interface using RESTful APIs.
-Track expenses, manage budgets, and get personalized spending recommendations.
+Track expenses, manage budgets, get personalized spending recommendations, and with anomaly detection to flag unusual transactions.

 ## Screenshots